fivethreeo/aws-django-cms-full-stack/README.rst

 * elastic beanstalk using instanceprofile for credential rotation
 * almost fits into free tier with single instance (redis is one cache node too many)
-* aws managed elasticsearch
+* aws managed elasticsearch for haystack
-* aws managed redis
+* aws managed redis for celery
 * aws managed memcache
 * aws managed postgres db